 Shakespeare Dallas presents Shakespeare on the Go!, a one-of-a-kind supplemental arts learning program designed to make Shakespeare accessible to students in grades 2-12.
 Each year this program reaches over 10,000 students in the North Texas region.
 The program is comprised of:

 After School Drama – A series of hour long after school classes for one day a week, for 12-15 weeks.
 Under the direction of a professional Shakespeare Dallas artist-educator, students will learn about the art of acting, scene work and engaging with Shakespeare and other famous playwrights throughout the ages.
 The end of the program will culminate in a performance by the students of scenes and monologues.
 Suitable for grades 1-12.
 Available year-round.

 All the World’s a Stage – A 50-minute program focused on Shakespeare’s use and invention of language.
 Suitable for grades 2-6.
 Available from February 10, 2019 – March 6, 2020.

-Master Classes – presented in conjunction with What Visions Have I Seen! and Speak the Speech: Shakespeare and the Invented Word, this additional program gives students the detailed overview of the mechanics behind Shakespeare’s works.
+Master Classes – presented in conjunction with All the World’s a Stage! and Shakespeare Unlocked, this additional program gives students the detailed overview of the mechanics behind Shakespeare’s works.
 Suitable for grades 3-12.
 Available year-round.